vegaprotocol/documentation/docs/releases/overview.md

 ### Breaking changes

 The snapshot configuration `load-from-block-height` no longer accepts -1 as a value.
 From 0.73.0 onwards, the value of 0 must be used to reload from the latest snapshot.
 Along with this change the snapshot configuration `snapshot-keep-recent` only accepts values from 1 to 10 inclusive.
-These changes have been included in the issue [8679](https://github.com/vegaprotocol/vega/issues/8679) and will be documented in 0.73 deployment instructions.
+These changes have been included in the issue [8679 ↗](https://github.com/vegaprotocol/vega/issues/8679) and are documented in [0.73 deployment instructions](../node-operators/migration-guides/upgrade-node.md).

 The `AssetID` field on the `ExportLedgerEntriesRequest` gRPC API, for exporting ledger entries, has had its type changed in order to make it optional.
-This change has been included in the issue [8944](https://github.com/vegaprotocol/vega/issues/8944)
+This change has been included in the issue [8944 ↗](https://github.com/vegaprotocol/vega/issues/8944)

 ### New features